mpastell/pweave-docs/source/formats.rst

 Listing formats
 ---------------

 Pweave supports output in several formats.
+See the `example gallery <examples/index.html`>__ for examples.

 You can list the supported formats using:

 .. code-block:: python